ETolboom/blg/docs/wiki/Glossary.md

 ### Behavioral Rule
 A directed graph of [nodes](BPMN-Elements) and edges that describes the expected flow of a BPMN process.
 Each node represents either a BPMN element (task, event, data object) or a gateway, and each edge expresses a "followed by" relationship.
 BLG traverses a student's BPMN model and awards [points](#points) for each node that is correctly matched.

-A behavioral rule is the primary tool for checking model-specific behaviour (LAYER 3).
+A behavioral rule is the primary tool for checking model-specific behavior (LAYER 3).
 It is stored as a JSON file and can be created and edited in the BLG interface.

 See [Behavioral Rules](Behavioral-Rules) for a full explanation.